 United States v.
 State of Ohio (S.D.
 OH.), Delaware, OH.

 In June 2008, the United States and the State of Ohio entered into a court enforceable Consent Decree to remedy the unconstitutional conditions the United States found at the Scioto Juvenile Correctional Facility ("Scioto") and Marion Juvenile Correctional Facility ("Marion").
-The Consent Decree requires the State to reform its policies, procedures, and practices in the following areas: (1) protection from harm, (2) education, (3) mental health, (4) programming and orientation, (5) medical care and (6) grievances.
+The Consent Decree required the State to reform its policies, procedures, and practices in the following areas: (1) protection from harm, (2) education, (3) mental health, (4) programming and orientation, (5) medical care, and (6) grievances.
 Since 2008, the United States has worked with monitors to assess the State's compliance with the various provisions in the Consent Decree.
 In 2009, Marion was closed and no longer monitored.

 United States v.
 State of Mississippi (S.D.
 MS.), Raymond, MS.